 The thesis is the capstone to MA and is between 12-15,000 words.
-Students will be provided more details about this in GY609 and in the MA Thesis Handbook.
-The basic elements of a minor thesis include: an introduction, setting out the aims and scope of the thesis, main research questions, the material to be covered in each chapter, and the significance of the study; a review of scholarly literature relevant to the thesis subject matter (either as a stand-alone chapter, or within thematic and/or data analysis chapters); an introduction to geographical and historical contexts that are relevant to situate and justify the selection of case studies and/or data sources (may be included in the introduction and/or methodology statement chapter); a detailed methodological statement, setting out the research design and the methods/sources employed in both acquiring and analysing information to answer stated research questions; a series of thematic and/or case study chapters providing a detailed discussion and analysis of data collected, produced and interpreted (i.e. research findings should be framed and interpreted by the themes and hypotheses derived from the literature review, and provide a more in-depth and nuanced discussion of these); a conclusion, which should recall the initial aims of the thesis, summarise the main findings, indicate the significance of the findings within existing scholarly literature, and (where appropriate) make recommendations (e.g. of a policy nature, or for future research); a bibliography of the works consulted in the preparation of the thesis; appendices with additional material relevant to the study, such as: sample research ethics information and consent forms; sample questionnaire, survey, and/or interview questions; tables of summary primary or secondary data collected; lists of codes used to analyse data; tables with sample qualitative questionnaire and/or interview results; and/or other relevant materials.
+It must focus on a theme or topic related to Spatial Justice, which must be discussed in the literature review.
+The basic elements of a minor thesis include: an introduction, setting out the aims and scope of the thesis, main research questions, the material to be covered in each chapter, and the significance of the study; a review of scholarly literature relevant to the thesis subject matter; an overview of relevant geographical and historical contexts to situate and justify the study; a detailed methodological statement, setting out the research design, and the methods and sources employed in acquiring and analysing information to answer stated research questions; a series of thematic and/or case study chapters providing detailed discussions and analyses of original research (i.e. findings should be framed and interpreted by providing a more in-depth and nuanced discussion of scholarly work); a conclusion, which should recall the initial aims of the thesis, summarise the main findings, indicate the significance of the findings within existing scholarly literature, and (where appropriate) make recommendations (e.g. of a policy nature, or for future research); a bibliography of the works consulted in the preparation of the thesis; appendices with additional material relevant to the study, such as: consent forms; sample questionnaire, survey, and/or interview questions; tables of summary primary or secondary data collected; lists of codes used to analyse data; and/or other relevant materials.
+Students will be provided more details in GY609 and the MA Thesis Handbook.

 Students will develop the thesis research project by working directly with a supervisor.
-Students will develop their ideas for a thesis topic during GY609 and either choose or be assigned a supervisor based upon their specific research interests in the first semester.
-Once a supervisor has been approved, students are expected to meet with their supervisors during office hours and/or by appointment to discuss thesis progress regularly.
-At a minimum, students should arrange meetings with a supervisor to discuss: their thesis proposal (end of S1); progress in developing research questions, research design and preliminary literature review (during S1 and over winter break); the thesis proposal presentation (January-February 2020); further developing the literature review and conducting pilot research (S1 and S2); plans for completing the thesis (the 'summer sign off'); and feedback on the thesis three weeks before submission (Summer 2020).
-Additional meetings will help students learn how to conduct original research and submit a final extended written product.
+In GY609, students explore their ideas for a thesis topic, and either choose or be assigned a topic and supervisor based upon their specific research interests in the first semester.
+Once a supervisor is approved, students are expected to meet with him/her during office hours and/or by appointment regularly.
+At a minimum, students should arrange meetings with a supervisor to discuss: research questions, research design and preliminary literature review (during S1 and over winter break); their thesis proposal (end of S1 to presentation in February 2021); developing the literature review, ethics, appropriate research methods (S2).
+Students must present work in progress and a research, writing and revision schedule for the 'summer sign off' (11 June); and three weeks prior to submitting the thesis.